- PrintArticle Summary

 Detox centers usually provide more than detox.
 They develop treatment plans, which may include attendance to support groups, family counseling, individual therapy, an exercise regimen, and other strategies and interventions that help people cope with stress and manage problems that increase a person's urge to use.
 If the center does not provide the necessary level of medical care or counseling, it will provide referrals to other treatment professionals.

-Those who are interested in using outpatient detox as their first step to recovery can complete the short form or call 1-888-658-5242 for support and referrals to qualified professionals.
+Those who are interested in using outpatient detox as their first step to recovery can complete the short form or call 1-888-935-1318Who Answers? to speak to a member of our support team.
 The hotline is confidential and available day or night.